AudioKit/AudioKit/Developer/macOS/ExtendingAudioKit/README.md

 ### Option 2: Add AudioKit as a sub-project

-In the Mac Finder, locate the *AudioKit For macOS.xcodeproj* project and drag it into the your own Xcode project:
+In the Mac Finder, locate the *AudioKit.xcodeproj* project and drag it into the your own Xcode project:

 * In the leftmost pane, make sure the Project Navigator is showing
 * Drag the AudioKit project file and drop it directly under the top line which represents your new project.